-LDME™ Training – Developmental Music Education™ Training
+LDME™ Training – Developmental Music Education™ and Doogri Method Training

 The training course is for educational purposes only and is meant to introduce the methodology and implementation of the Doogri Method®.
 Attendees that complete this course are not permitted to conduct their own training or hold workshops or presentations on the method.